-- 3. The responsibilities of the FIFA Organising Committee include, but are not limited to: - a) supervising general preparations and deciding on the competition format, the draw and the formation of groups; - b) approving the dates and venues of the matches and determining kick-off times; - c) approving the choice of stadiums and training sites in accordance with the HA and after consultation with the Organising Association; - d) appointing match commissioners; - e) deciding cases of abandoned matches (cf. Law 7 of the Laws of the Game) and, if applicable, reporting cases to the FIFA Disciplinary Committee for deliberation: - f) approving the official football and the stipulated technical material; - g) approving the choice of WADA-accredited laboratories that will carry out the doping analyses as proposed by the FIFA Anti-Doping Unit; - h) reporting cases in relation to article 6 of these Regulations to the FIFA Disciplinary Committee for deliberation; - i) judging protests and taking appropriate steps to verify their admissibility, with the exception of protests concerning the eligibility of players, which are dealt with by the FIFA Disciplinary Committee (cf. art.
+3. The responsibilities of the FIFA Organising Committee include, but are not limited to:

+a) supervising general preparations and deciding on the competition format, the draw and the formation of groups;

+b) approving the dates and venues of the matches and determining kickoff times;

+c) approving the choice of stadiums and training sites in accordance with the HA and after consultation with the Organising Association;

+d) appointing Match Commissioners;

+e) deciding cases of abandoned matches (cf. Law 7 of the Laws of the Game and art.
+6 pars 6 and 7 of these Regulations) and, if applicable, reporting cases to the FIFA Disciplinary Committee for deliberation;

+f) approving the official football and the stipulated technical material;

+g) acknowledging the choice of WADA-accredited laboratories that will carry out the doping analyses as selected by the FIFA Anti-Doping Unit;

+h) reporting cases in relation to article 6 of these Regulations to the FIFA Disciplinary Committee for deliberation;

+i) judging protests and taking appropriate steps to verify their admissibility, with the exception of protests concerning the eligibility of players, which are dealt with by the FIFA Disciplinary Committee (cf. art.
 11 par.
 3 and art.
 24 par.
-4 of the Regulations); - j) replacing associations that have withdrawn from the World Cup; - k) deciding cases of Participating Member Associations failing to adhere to the time limits and/or the formal requirements for submitting the necessary documents;
+5 of the Regulations);

+j) replacing associations that have withdrawn from the World Cup;

+k) deciding cases of Participating Member Associations failing to adhere to the time limits and/or the formal requirements for submitting the necessary documents;

-- deciding on the rescheduling of matches due to extraordinary circumstances; - m) settling cases of force majeure; - n) dealing with any other aspect of the World Cup that is not the responsibility of any other body under the terms of these Regulations or the FIFA Statutes - 4.
-The decisions taken by the FIFA Organising Committee and/or its bureau/ sub-committee are final and binding and not subject to appeal.
+I) deciding on the rescheduling of matches due to extraordinary circumstances;

+m) settling cases of force majeure;

+n) dealing with any other aspect of the World Cup that is not the responsibility of any other body under the terms of these Regulations or the FIFA Statutes.

+4. The decisions taken by the FIFA Organising Committee and/or its bureau/ sub-committee are final and binding and not subject to appeal.

-Organising Association
+4 Organising Association

-- 1. The FIFA Executive Committee has appointed the Türkiye Futbol Federasyounu (the "Organising Association") as the host of the final competition of the FIFA U-20 World Cup 2013. - 2.
-The Organising Association is responsible for organising, hosting and staging the final competition.
+1. The FIFA Executive Committee has appointed the Canadian Soccer Association (the "Organising Association") as the host of the final competition of the World Cup.

+2. The Organising Association is responsible for organising, hosting and staging the final competition.
 It shall set up a Local Organising Committee ("LOC") in accordance with the HA, a special contract regulating the working relationship between FIFA and the Organising Association.
 The Organising Association and the LOC shall be subject to the control of FIFA.
-All FIFA decisions are final. - 3.
-The obligations and responsibilities of the Organising Association with respect to the final competition are stipulated in the HA.
-They include but shall not be limited to: - a) ensuring that safety and order is maintained, particularly in and around the stadiums, the training sites, hotels and other venues of the World Cup.
-It shall take adequate measures, including a sufficient number of ground staff and security stewards, to guarantee safety and to prevent and avoid outbreaks of violence:
+All FIFA decisions are final.

+3. The obligations and responsibilities of the Organising Association with respect to the final competition are stipulated in the HA.
+They include but shall not be limited to:

+a) ensuring that safety and order is maintained, particularly in and around the stadiums, the training sites, hotels and other venues of the World Cup.
+It shall take adequate measures, including a sufficient number of ground staff and security stewards, to guarantee safety and to prevent and avoid outbreaks of violence;